 Responding to complaints from residents of Atherton, Menlo Park, and Palo Alto, San Mateo County and the Federal Aviation Administration (FAA) conducted a six-month experiment of rerouting specific incoming flights to SQL over Sunnyvale.
 They made this decision without the knowledge of and input from our elected City and County officials.

 This rerouting, known as the Bayside Visual Approach, began on July 5 and ended in early January 2017.
+Although the trial ended in January, Surf Air has continued to use the BVA.
+Moreover, contrary to the original plan, they use it as an all-weather route, not just on sunny days.
 After analyzing the results and meeting with local elected officials, the FAA will decide whether to make this rerouting permanent.
 They will base their decision on the number of Sunnyvale households filing complaints.
-The meeting was expected to occur in February 2017, but it still has not been scheduled.
+The meeting was expected to occur in February 2017.

 Image from WebTrak of two Surf Air flights using the Bayside Approach over Sunnyvale.
 On WebTrak, you can identify Surf Air flights by their “URF” designation.

-Most of the rerouted flights (about 18 planes per day) are Surf Air flights, and about 60% of Surf Air flights destined for SQL fly over Sunnyvale.
+Most of the rerouted flights are Surf Air flights, and about 60% of Surf Air flights destined for SQL fly over Sunnyvale.
 Surf Air is a private, membership-only airline whose business of small nine-seat aircraft is growing rapidly and whose flights into SQL continue to increase.
 Expect our skies to become even noisier!